 By 1919, the horrific World War of 1914-1918 was over.
 Not only had it devastated the lives of millions, but also it had had serious repercussions on institutions of learning - Western among them.
 The war had gradually depleted the number of students, taking some from Western and others directly from high school who would have come to college had they not enlisted.
-For the academic year 1915-1916 there were still 120 in Arts, of whom 80 were full-course and 40 were special students.
-Next year, 1916-1917, as the fight rose in fury on the Western Front, the number of students dropped to 62, of whom 45 were full-course and 17 special students.
-Of these 62 students, 28 were men and 34 were women, the only period when women out-numbered men at the University.
+For the academic year 1915-1916 there were still 120 in Arts. of whom 80 were full-course and 40 were special students.
+Next year, 1916-1917, as the fight rose in fury on the Western Front, the number of students dropped to 62. of whom 45 were full-course and 17 special students.
+Of these 62 students.
+28 were men and 34 were women. the only period when women out-numbered men at the University.

-After the end of the war, in 1919, there were 44 freshmen; an omen that attendance would increase and more faculty space would be required.2 period in which Western emerged from being a small, local college situated in the former Huron College building to become one of Canada's major universities on its present 1,025 acre campus site along the banks of the Thames River in London, Canada.
-His period began with the ordered peace and security of the late 19th century and reached across the turbulent first half of the 20th.
+After the end of the war, in 1919, there were 44 freshmen; an omen that attendance would increase and more faculty space would be required.

+Around the name of W. Sherwood Fox revolved the fortunes of The University of Western Ontario from 1917 to 1947, a period in which Western emerged from being a small, local college situated in the former Huron College building to become one of Canada's major universities on its present 1.025 acre campus site along the banks of the Thames River in London, Canada, His period began with the ordered peace and security of the late 19th century and reached across the turbulent first half of the 20th.
 Dr. Fox became Dean of Arts in 1919 and nine years later was installed as the University's third President.
-During the years that followed, he was the administrative head of a struggling university that had a host of problems to be resolved - problems of finance, academic standards and those of relating the University to the Western Ontario region and establishing goodwill with local governments.
+During the years that followed, he was the administrative head of a struggling university that had a host of problems to be resolved - problems of finance. academic standards and those of relating the University to the Western Ontario region and establishing goodwill with local governments.